k2-fsa/sherpa/docs/source/ncnn/android/build-sherpa-ncnn.rst

   We have pre-built APKs that can be downloaded from `<https://huggingface.co/csukuangfj/sherpa-ncnn-apk>`_

-  Please refer to demo videos about using the above
+  See demo videos about using the above
   APKs: :ref:`sherpa-ncnn-android-video-demos`.